Nyanyan/Egaroucid/web_resources/en/download/index.md

 <b>Egaroucid GUI version is for only Windows 64 bit on CPUs made by Intel or AMD.</b> If you are using windows with ARM CPU, you cannot use Egaroucid.

-Egaroucid is optimized to SIMD version, which requires AVX2 instructions, but old CPUs (created in 2013 or older) might not be able to run it.
-If so, please install Generic version.
-If you have a CPU that have AVX-512 extensions, AVX512 edition may be faster.

 Please download the one which is suitable to your environment.